FMSSF banner

 .
 Thank you for your support in getting the repairs done!

-• Public Meeting on Pine Barrens Restoration plan was held on December 5th at 5pm
+• Public Meeting on Pine Barrens Restoration plan was held in 2018.

 DCR has announced a 10 year plan to treat 1,109 acres of forest land in the southern part of Myles Standish.
 This will involve cutting down white pines, thinning pitch pine density (by cutting), burning, mechanical clearing, etc. in areas surrounding Charge Pond and Fearing Pond, the Camp Cachalot easement and MassWildlife areas outside the forest.
 The campgrounds will not be closed.
 Trails may be closed while work is going on.